Greater horseshoe bat: Diet and hunting

 The species feeds preferentially on lepidopterans (moths), making up around 41% of the diet - in particular the noctuid species.
 For example, the species preys on the lesser wax moth by identifying the moth's high frequency mating call.
 Coleopterans (beetles) constitute around 33% of the diet, of which dung beetles and cockchafers are often taken.
 Aphodius rufipes is one such dung beetle forming an especially important part of its diet.
 (Cow pats are part of its life cycle, acting as a food source and habitat for the larvae.
 Up to 100 larvae can be found in a single cow pat; while the adult beetle is most abundant in August when the young bats begin their first feeding flights.)
 The remainder of the diet consists of species of Hymenoptera and Diptera, as well as cave spiders.

 The feeding area from the maternity roost is typically of radius 4 km, as neither the lactating females or young can travel far.
 In late August and September the bats feed on cranefly, to fatten up before hibernation.
 Breeding females depend on beetles from April until June, and moths from June to August.

 The greater horseshoe bat leaves its roost at dusk.
 Its flying is made up of slow, fluttering travel with short glides, normally between 0.3 and 6 metres above the ground.
 Little hunting is done during wet and windy weather.
 It hunts in terrain with poor tree cover such as hillsides and cliff faces, and in gardens where it locates insects from a resting place and then intercepts them.
 The species has the ability to pick food up off the ground while still in flight, and indeed drinks during low-level flight or while hovering.
 The feeding range of colonies in England is between 8 and 16 kilometres.

+A study on historical and recent specimens of the greater horseshoe bat from Italy found that forearm length — a standard measure of body size in bats — increased significantly between 1869 and 2005.
+The research, based on 78 spatially independent individuals, ruled out effects of latitude or insularity and confirmed that females are generally larger than males.
+This rare long-term trend may reflect a response to environmental changes over the past century and a half.